nghiadev95/DevelopKits/README.md

 ```

 ### Swift Package Manager
-You can use <a href="https://swift.org/package-manager">The Swift Package Manager</a> to install iDevKits by adding the proper description to your `Package.swift`
+You can use The Swift Package Manager to install iDevKits by adding the proper description to your `Package.swift`

 ```swift
 import PackageDescription